 Opening a bank account in Germany is probably one of the first things you need to do after arriving.
-While you can use your credit card from our home country to pay for most things, some institutions require a German bank account (or a EC card) for payment.
-Furthermore, you will need a German bank account in oder to access the money from your blocked account (in case you opened one for visa purposes).
-German bank accounts are usually free of charge for students enrolled at a German university.
+While you can use your credit card from our home country to pay for most things, some institutions require a German bank account (or a EC card

-Requirements for opening a bank account varies, unfortunately, by bank (and partly also by the respective branch of each bank) and your nationality.
-In most cases, you will need your passport, a confirmation of study (you can get that from Student Services) and your city registration (Anmeldung).
+) and your city registration (Anmeldung).
 There are also some cases, in which banks do not require an Anmeldung and some cases, in which banks require a valid residence permit.
-We don’t have any cooperation with any banks, however, many students have had good experience with Sparkasse.
+We don’t have any cooperation with any banks, however, many students have had good experience with Sparkasse

 Physical vs. Online banks